-The fellow is required to attend the one hour billing orientation lecture presented by the WVUEI ophthalmology billing specialist manager.
+The fellow is required to attend the one hour billing orientation lecture presented by the WVU Eye Institute Ophthalmology Billing Specialist manager.
 This will be scheduled during the month of July during resident orientation.
 If this lecture is missed, the fellow can make a one on one appointment with the billing manager.

-Didactic Series
+Didactic Series and Attendance Policy

 The ophthalmology residency program has an extensive didactic series, the schedule for which is provided on a monthly basis.
 The retina section is part of this series, and in general there is one lecture per month given by the retina faculty.
 The fellow is expected to attend all lectures given by the retina faculty.
 Additional lectures on ethics and sleep deprivation are also required.
 Every fellow/resident is expected to read the appropriate section of the basic science series prior to the lecture.
 If a fellow misses a didactic session, he/she is responsible for obtaining the notes from the lecture from one of the residents.
-These lectures occur in the Pangilinan Family Lecture Hall weekdays at 7 a.m.
+These lectures occur in the Pangilinan Family Lecture Hall weekdays at 7am.
+The fellow is responsible for checking the schedule him/herself to know when these occur.
 The fellow must sign the lecture attendance sheet at every session.
 These sheets are kept in a binder in the auditorium.
 The fellow may be excused in the case of a surgical or other retina related emergency.

-As part of this post-graduate training, the fellow is expected to teach the residents.
+As part of this post-graduate training, the fellow is expected teach the residents.
 This will occur in on call clinical situations.
-However, the fellow will also formally teach the residents in two didactic lectures per year of fellowship.
+However, the fellow will also formally teach the residents in 2 didactic lectures per year of fellowship.
 OKAP review is NOT included in these two lectures.
 The topics for these will be assigned by the retina program director.